TosbackCgusBridge-Bot/CGUs-versions/Gartner/Privacy Policy.md

 *   Enabling you to attend our conferences;
 *   Conducting our conferences;
 *    Sending Gartner research and material related to topics that may be of interest to you;
-*   Analyzing attendee interests in and interactions with the conference through geo-location data (in certain cases);
+*   Analyzing attendee interests in and interactions with the conference, including through geo-location data for destination conferences, where applicable;
 *   Marketing our conferences through the use of video;
 *   Providing recordings of certain conference sessions to interested business contacts, attendees, and online through our website or Gartner social media sites.